dougtoppin/presentation-splunk-docker/PITCHME.md

 * Identifying and filtering out what is not needed is useful at the start, risk of eventual license exhaustion and cost increases later if you do not
 * How will long term data storage be managed
-* Developers must recognize the value and provide log entries that are complete and useful rather than numerous little messages that could have been contained in a single message, this is complicated by a microservices environment
+* Developers must recognize the value and provide log entries that are complete and useful rather than numerous little messages that could have been contained in a single message, this is complicated by a micro services environment
 * Useful to be able to query for what’s being logged that wasn’t before

 +++